Thousands of homes face second weekend without power - NewsBreak

 “So if you’re out and about doing the Christmas shopping, put on some extra layers.”

-The Energy Networks Association said 9,200 people were still without power, down from 15,000 on Thursday evening, following extensive damage to power lines after Storm Arwen.
+The Energy Networks Association said 9,200 homes were still without power, down from 15,000 on Thursday evening, following extensive damage to power lines after Storm Arwen.

 The industry body said 6,650 are in the North East, 1,300 are in the North West and 1,250 are in Scotland.